 After Afghanistan, Myanmar has been a significant cog of the transnational drug trade as it is the second-largest producer of illicit opium.
 As per the data by the United Nations Office on Drugs and Crime (UNODC), a specialised United Nations Agency, it is estimated that there were 430 square kilometres (167 sq mi) of opium cultivation in Myanmar in 2005.

 The opium and heroin base produced in northeastern Myanmar is transported by donkey and horse caravan to refineries along the Thailand-Burma border where they are converted to the final products.
 The finished products are then shipped across the border to towns in Northern Thailand and down to Bangkok for further distribution to international markets.

-Heroin from the Golden Triangle is brought to the United States by couriers, usually, by Thai and U.S nationals flying in commercial airlines.
-The states of California and Hawaii are the primary U.S. entry points for Golden Triangle heroin, but small percentages of the drug are trafficked into New York City and Washington, D.C. as well.
+Heroin from the Golden Triangle is smuggled into the United States through couriers flying in through commercial airlines.
+The state of California is the focal point of entry for the Golden Triangle Heroin trade with additional volume being trafficked into New York and Washington.

 This period of imprisonment led to the development of contacts between Asian and American prisoners.
 These contacts have allowed Southeast Asian traffickers access to gangs and organizations distributing heroin at the retail level.

 Candidates can go through some relevant articles linked below for assistance in their exam preparation-

 |India Myanmar Relations||India-Nepal Relations||India-Thailand Relations|

 How is India affected by the Golden Triangle?

 With close proximity to the Golden Triangle region, India’s populace is badly affected by the high volume of drugs passing through the region.
 The problem is further compounded by a porous and poorly guarded border, which is an enabling environment for drug traffickers.